jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-03-18-mister-ao486-core-part-7-dos-quick-start-hard-disk-image.md

 title: "MiSTer AO486 Core Part 7 – Quick Start DOS Image"
 date: '2021-03-18 00:59:00:00'
 summary: To get gaming fast, download this quick start DOS image ...
-tags: [Retrocomputing, Retrogaming, FPGA, MiSTer, Single-Board Computing]
+tags: [Retrocomputing, Retrogaming, FPGA, MiSTer, Single-Board Computing, How To]
 ---

 <a href="https://github.com/MiSTer-devel/ao486_MiSTer" target="_blank">ao486</a> is an x86 FPGA core for MiSTer, implementing all features of an 80486SX CPU.
 Performance-wise, the core is in line with an i486DX-33 CPU, making it perfect for DOS gaming.